r-devel/translations/Home.md

 ### Translators
 Every registered user on Weblate can act as a translator.
 All translations are reviewed unless there is no reviewer assigned for that language.
 If you are not sure about a translation you can make a suggestion instead.
 You can also use the Glossary to check which terms you shouldn't translate and discuss with the community to add new ones if you don't find the word you are looking for.

-### Admins / team leaders
+### Admins/team leaders
-Admins / team leaders keep the list of admins and reviewers by language up to date.
+Admins/team leaders keep the list of admins and reviewers by language up to date.
 The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).

 ### Reviewers
 Reviewers have an editor role who approves the work of translators and ensures the overall cohesion of the translation work in one language.
 For adding new reviewers or peer reviewers to Weblate, please reach out to the respective team leaders via the `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace.